haifengl/bigdata/README.md

 With big data at hand, we want to crunch numbers from them.
 MapReduce and TeZ are good tools for ad-hoc analytics.
-However, their programming model are very low level.
+However, their programming models are very low level.
 Custom code has to be written for even simple operations like projection and filtering.
 It is even more tedious and verbose to implement common relational operators such as join.
 Several efforts, including Pig and Hive, have been devoted to simplify the